Introduction To Shoutcast

 Shoutcast Yellow Pages

-The Shoutcast.com public directory is where listeners browse an index of over 100,000 streaming stations.
+The Shoutcast.com Directory, formerly known as the Yellow Pages, is where listeners browse an index of approximately 100,000 streaming radio stations.
 Each listing in the search results is unique and follows a specific set of guidelines.
 Shoutcast sanctioned genre and sub genre types are maintained on the Winamp Forums.
-Register an auth hash through the Shoutcast DNAS administrative area for inclusion or sign up for Shoutcast server hosting service.
+Register an “auth hash” through the Shoutcast 2 DNAS admin area for inclusion.
+Order Shoutcast server hosting to learn more.

 The Return Of Winamp